GaijinEntertainment/Dagor-Shader-Language-Support-for-Visual-Studio-Code/BUILD.md

 ## Scripts

--   **vscode:prepublish**: Builds both desktop and the web versions of the client and the server in production mode.
+-   **build-production**: Builds both desktop and the web versions of the client and the server in production mode.
 -   **build**: Builds both the client and the server in development mode.
 -   **watch**: Same as **build**, but it rebuilds the code as you change (and save) a file.
--   **package**: Builds both the extension using **vscode:prepublish** and creates a `.vsix` package, which is deployable.
+-   **package-universal**: Packages the Universal version of the extension.
+It doesn't contain platform-specific executable of the language server and therefore it can't run without Node.js.
+Before running this script, you have to use **build-production**.
+-   **package-windows-x64**: Packages the x64 Windows-specific version of the extension.
+It contains the Windows-specific executable of the language server and therefore it can run without Node.js.
+Before running this script, you have to use **build-production**.
+-   **package-macos-x64**: Packages the x64 Mac-specific version of the extension.
+It contains the Mac-specific executable of the language server and therefore it can run without Node.js.
+Before running this script, you have to use **build-production**.
+-   **package-linux-x64**: Packages the x64 Linux-specific version of the extension.
+It contains the Linux-specific executable of the language server and therefore it can run without Node.js.
+Before running this script, you have to use **build-production**.
+-   **package-all**: Packages all versions (Universal, Windows, Mac, Linux) of the extension.
+The Universal version can't run without Node.js, but the others can.
+Before running this script, you have to use **build-production**.
 -   **build-tests**: Builds the E2E tests.
 -   **watch-tests**: Same as **build-tests**, but it rebuilds the code as you change (and save) a file.
 -   **open-in-browser**: Opens a browser and runs the web version of the extension.
 Use **build** or **watch** before it.